kulis-knowink/rxjs-jwt-verifier/README.md

 ### Applying middleware

 To verify a JWT is simple.
-Simply pass the config to the middleware and it will authenticate a JWT.
+Simply pass the config to the middleware and it will authenticate an `idToken` JWT.

 #### Config Structure